SarahAndyshak/WeekdayFinder/README.md

 ## Known Bugs

 No known bugs at this time.
+Word Replacer in progress.

 ## License
 Enjoy the site!
 If you have questions or suggestions for fixing the code, please contact us!